OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

    to very confusing behavior and should be avoided.

-One nice GitHub feature is that if you're working on a particular GitHub issue, you can include the text "closes GH-???" in your commit comment, replacing the *???* with the number of the GitHub issue, and GitHub will automatically close that issue for you when your commit makes its way back to the original repository.
+One nice GitHub feature is that if you're working on a particular GitHub issue, you can include the text ``closes GH-???`` in your commit comment, replacing the ``???`` with the number of the GitHub issue, and GitHub will automatically close that issue for you when your commit makes its way back to the original repository.